 Finally, I did what any hopeless, frustrated, 21st-century netizen would do: I posted about the situation on Facebook.
 Within an hour, my luck had changed.
-Excuse My French came to the rescue.
+My friend, Oscar, came to the rescue.

-As you might remember, Olivier Cappaert of Excuse My French helps expats in France solve their administrative woes.
+As you might remember, Oscar helps expats in France solve their administrative woes.
 (I think of him as the “fonctionnaire whisperer.”)
 He made a few phone calls, spoke to a few of his key contacts and, an hour after my despairing Facebook post, Eau de Paris workmen descended through a manhole cover across the street to repair a leak.
 Soon, our taps began flowing again with sweet, clean water.
 I have never been so appreciative of this basic necessity of human life.

 The recipe doesn’t have any secret ingredients, but it does have one secret step — you have to beat the batter for at least a minute until it turns smooth and glossy.
 (I outsourced this task.)
 With a generous scoop of nuts (I’m American so I used pecans) and a king’s ransom of melted dark chocolate, these brownies are decadently moist and rich, almost fudgy — succulent, as they say in French.
 Packed in a sturdy plastic box, they travel well — even via La Poste — making them a perfect gift of gratitude.

 You can find the brownie recipe here.
 I recommend keeping it on hand for those moments when you need to express your appreciation.